Compare no annual fee credit cards

 What are no annual fee credit cards?

 Annual fees are typically charged for account maintenance or to support features like frequent flyer programs, rewards programs and complimentary perks.
 However, if you know you’re a big spender or a reward points addict, no annual fee credit cards may not suit your spending style.
+Or if you're looking for something more specific, like a Coles rewards card to earn flybuys points or gift cards, then you may not find a no annual fee option.

 Before you apply, think about how often you use your credit card.
 If you’re looking for a backup credit card for those ‘just in case’ moments, or you really don’t use it that often, a credit card with no annual fee may suit your needs.